 3.8.11 In order to meet identified need, it is important for the Aligned Core Strategies to plan for the delivery of affordable housing.
-The Strategic Housing Market Assessment; Affordable Housing Needs update 2009 identifies the level of need for each authority based upon current and future projections and the development targets outlined in the East Midlands Regional Plan.
+The Strategic Housing Market Assessment; Affordable Housing Needs update 2009 identifies the level of need for each authority based upon current and future projections and the development targets.
+A further Affordable Needs update was undertaken in 2012.-outlined in the East Midlands-Regional Plan.
 The need levels are estimated to be as follows:

-Authority Potential level of net affordable housing need per annum
+Authority Potential level of net affordable housing need per annum (2009 update) Potential level of net affordable housing need per annum (2012 update)

-Broxtowe 445
+Broxtowe 445 535

-Gedling 396
+Gedling 396 301

-Nottingham 289
+Nottingham 289 444